oracle/rwloadsim/rwl/src/SOURCES.md

 ## Primary data structures

-The whole application is fully re-entrant with absolutely no global variables, and everything is allocated on demand (only exception is the error message text).
+The whole application is fully re-entrant with practically no global variables, and everything is allocated on demand (only exception is the error message text).
 It hasn't been attempted yet, but it should in principle be possible to embed everything with something else.
 A number of data structures are of primary importance;